What Are Cancer Screenings Men Should Not Ignore?

 How often should men get screened for prostate cancer?

-Prostate cancer screenings can go a long way toward detecting the disease; when found early, the five-year survival rate is almost 100 percent.
+Prostate cancer screenings can help find the disease early.
+When found early, the five-year survival rate is nearly 100 percent.

 The American Cancer Society recommends having this discussion at: